Link polynomial calculus and the AENV conjecture

 The answers are represented either in the differential hierarchy ($Z$-expansion) form of \cite{IMMMfe,Art}, which is convenient to control the representation dependence, or in the evolution based form of \cite{DMMSS,evo}, convenient to control the dependence on the shape of the knot.
 These two representations look very different, but in every particular case one can easily convert between them.
 Also both of them are useful for transition to superpolynomials.

 In practice, the calculations were performed for a few low values of $r,s,t$.
-Using the modern version of cabling approach, developed in \cite{AnoMMMpaths,AnoMcabling} on the base of \cite{MMMkn12}, and ordinary computers, one can easily handle up to 12-strand braids, which means $r+s+t\leq 4$ for the three strand knots and links, while the eigenvalue method of \cite{IMMMev} allows us to reach at least the level of $r=s=t=5$.
+Using the modern version of cabling approach, developed in \cite{AnoMMMpaths,AnoMcabling} on the base of \cite{MMMkn12}, and ordinary computers, one can handle up to 12-strand braids, which means $r+s+t\leq 12$ for the three strand knots and links, while the eigenvalue method of \cite{IMMMev} allows us to reach the level of $r=s=t=4$ easier.
 After getting these explicit formulas, we converted them into a differential expansion form {\it a la} \cite{IMMMfe,Art}.
-As usual, {\it such} formulas in symmetric representations have a pronounced q-hypergeometric form (in accordance with a generic statement of \cite{Gar}) and are easily continued to arbitrary values of $r$, $s$ and $t$:\footnote{ We were informed by S.Nawata that he is also aware of general formulas for the Whitehead and Borromean links, and that they are consistent with ours, see \cite{SN_Wh}. }
+As usual, {\it such} formulas in symmetric representations have a pronounced q-hypergeometric form (in accordance with a generic statement of \cite{Gar}) and are easily continued to arbitrary values of $r$, $s$ and $t$.